open-physiology/open-physiology-viewer/manual/examples.md

 Whenever the specific lyphs refer to abstract lyphs as their layers, meaning that the conduit we model consists of certain tissues, the lyph viewer automatically generates lyph instances and replaces the conduit layers with the references to the generated lyphs representing tissues within the conduits, i.e., `urine in the intravesical urethra`.
 The generated lyphs will refer to the template via their `supertype` field and later inherit a set of template properties, namely, `color`, `scale`, `height`, `width`, `length`, and `thickness`, as well as the references in the field `external` which contains annotations that relate the ApiNATOMY lyph to existing ontological terms.

+In the ApiNATOMY data model, trees are templates that replicate the given lyph template to the requited number of levels.
+However, it may be useful to define some or all of the tree levels by referring to already existing links.
+This is the case when there is no common lyph template that applies to all tree levels or when the tree is part of the bigger models and its elements are connected to other parts of the graph.

+The urinary omega tree below is defined in the aforementioned manner: its levels are composed of existing links that convey various lyphs.
+In principle, the same subgraph could be defined as a simple group, but the tree concept allows us to specify the branching patterns and automatically generate an instance of a `canonical tree`.
+The `canonical omega tree` is the minimal construct that is necessary to represent the structural composition of a certain organ or a physiology system, the `tree instance` is an actual arborisation that adheres to the structural, dimensional and branching patterns in the canonical tree.
+Due to certain degrees of freedom (probabilistic branching patterns, level dimension ranges, etc.) in the canonical trees, the tree instances we generate may vary.

 ```json
   "trees" : [
     {